 Jessie Eden (later McCulloch)

 Jessie Eden, later McCulloch, was born Jessie Shrimpton on the 24th February 1902 at 61 Talbot Street, then listed as being in the All Saints sub-district of Birmingham.
 Her mother was also named Jessie (nee Evans).
-Aged just 17 at the time, she had been born in Birmingham in July 1884 and would become a munitions worker during the First World War.
+Aged just 17 at the time of the birth, she had herself been born in Birmingham in July 1884 and would become a munitions worker during the First World War.

 Jessie Shrimpton married Albert W(illiam) Eden (b 1896) in Kings Norton in the summer of 1923.
 This is the only Shrimpton-Eden marriage ever that fits the dates and genders, though both families had a massive extended presence in early 20th century inner-city Birmingham.
 Jessie later mentioned to her daughter-in-law, Andrea, the folly of being married to someone who did not share her interest in politics and her political views.
 It is presumed that this was the case with Eden, whose role in Jessie’s history seems to have faded very quickly; he died in 1961, apparently unknown to Jessie and her family.
 Not only was there seemingly a lack of political synergy, it was a childless marriage.
 Indeed, Jessie believed that she had herself been subject to a difficult birth in 1902.
 Later in life, she told her daughter-in-law, Andrea McCulloch, that she believed that it was damage to her at birth that had left her unable to bear children herself.

 But she and Albert adopted a son, Douglas (Douggie to his fiends) who was, according to family members who spoke after his sudden and early death in 1977 a blood relative, although it was said that he had never known this.
 Douggie, who was sadly to become something of an alcoholic, openly made comments in his final years about his own parentage being from an unwed mother and sometimes implied mysterious circumstances.